 Because the loin end was leaner, it tended to dry out and was therefore less in demand from the consumer.
 So the packers, bless their hearts, instead of improving the quality of their product, decided to change the way they cut it, and thus was the birth of the pork tenderloin.
 They would take the loin end of the loin, remove the tenderloin (filet) in one piece, then remove the bones from the remaining loin and market a boneless pork loin as a new and improved cut of pork.
 New, yes; improved, no.

 But all that’s changed now that we’re back to good pork to begin with.
-So we have reintroduced the pork porterhouse cut from quality breeds that have proper marbling and color to assure a raucous dinner table.
-Instead of the courteous silence from your guests, you won’t be able to shut them up and probably will never invite them over again; but that’s not my problem.
+So we have reintroduced the bone-in porterhouse pork chop cut from quality breeds that have proper marbling and color to ensure a raucous dinner table.
+Instead of the courteous silence from your guests, you won’t be able to shut them up and probably will never invite them over again, but that’s not my problem.